EDUCBA

 • A pyramid scheme is an illegal or fraudulent business model in which the top-level members earn profits from the joining fees collected from the new members at the lower levels of the hierarchy.

-• These businesses primarily rely on earning profits from recruitment fees, and seldom do they have any intrinsic value owing to any sale of actual goods or services.
+• These businesses primarily rely on earning profits from recruitment fees and seldom have any intrinsic value owing to any sale of actual goods or services.

-• A pyramid scheme collapses when the entity cannot attract new members at the bottom of the pyramid to pay off the members sitting at the top.
+• A pyramid scheme collapses when the entity cannot attract new members at the bottom to pay off the members sitting at the top.

 Conclusion